Established by: Head of Department of Informatics, 2017-05-22

 Evaluate and identify the core content of the literature as well as compile and present this to an audience.

 Admission to the course requires 90 credits in informatics, computer science, business administration, media and communication studies, pedagogics, psychology, political science or sociology (or equivalent competence).
 Also required is English B/6.

 Form of instruction

 Teaching is done preferably in the form of lectures, seminars, group exercises and supervision in connection with self-studies.
 During the course necessary computer applications, which students shall use on their own, are introduced and maintained.
 Some assistance is given in the use of these applications.
 Some teaching moments may be compulsory.
-Teaching is normally given in English, but can even be given in Swedish.
 Good ability in written presentation and English are important for assimilating the course.